cyber-shah/academics-neu/final-research-PathFinders-Python/Report.md

 The algorithms can be divided into two parts here: 1 that help us find out IF a path exists and 2 that help us find the SHORTEST path.
 The algorithms that help us find out IF a path exists are: DFS and BFS.
 The algorithms that help us find the SHORTEST path are: Dijkstra's Algorithm and A* Algorithm.

+## Question 1: Is there a path between node A and node B?
+The two algorithms that help us find out IF a path exists are: DFS and BFS.

-## 2.1 - Depth First Search
+### 1.1 - Depth First Search

+   0. **_Background_**:
+      - Depth First search dates back to 19th century.
+It was first used by French mathematician Charles Pierre Trémaux as a strategy for solving mazes.
+      - DFS is was pretty much the background for most of the modern day path finding algorithms.
+From Bellman Ford to Dijkstra to A* to Prim's Algorithm, have all built on top of DFS.
+      - It's simplicity and efficiency makes it a very popular algorithm.
+It is also very easy to implement.
    1.  **_Concept_**:
-       - Depth First Search is a graph traversal algorithm.
-It starts at a source node and explores the graph by traversing the edges.
+       - Depth First Search is a graph traversal algorithm that starts at a source node and explores the graph by traversing the edges.
        - It follows a single path until it reaches a dead end.
 It then backtracks to the previous node and explores the next path.
 It keeps doing this until it reaches the destination node.
        - It then backtracks from the destination node to the source node to find the shortest path.
 It uses a stack to keep track of the nodes that need to be explored.
 It uses a parent array to keep track of the path.
 The parent array is used to backtrack from the destination node to the source node.
 The parent array is also used to find the number of nodes explored to find the shortest path.
    2.  **_Advantages_**: